IDEMSInternational/open-app-builder/documentation/docs/developers/deployments.md

 This will create a new git branch, apply local changes and push to github.
 From there a pull request can be created to merge into the main branch.

 !!! warning
     If multiple authors are updating content and creating releases there is a high probability of conflicts arising.

-It is recommended to merge open pull requests before creating new content releases, and running the `yarn scripts deployment set` script to ensure local content also includes the latest remote content.
+    Open pull requests should be merged before creating new content releases, and running `yarn workflow sync` to update local content from remotes.

+### Troubleshooting
+If for any reason the local content repo gets into a bad/conflicted state, it can be manually resolved by opening the deployment repo in vscode and resolving using git commands.

+The content repo can be opened via shortcut `yarn workflow deployment open`

 ## File Encryption